When is An Injury a Workplace Accident?

 Injured on the Job?
 Call Rossetti & DeVoto, PC Today

-When you have been injured at work, you may find it valuable to contact an experienced New Jersey personal injury attorney.
+When you have got an injury in a workplace accident, you may find it valuable to contact an experienced New Jersey personal injury attorney.
 They will be able to answer all of your questions.
 Understanding your case completely is important.
 Running the facts by legal counsel could help you know if you have a case.

 The experienced attorneys of Rossetti & DeVoto, PC, want to help.
 If you have been hurt, you need a fighter in your corner.
 Our team is ready to work for you today.
 We offer free consultations, so contact us now using our online information form or call our office at (844) 263-6260.
 We have offices located in Cherry Hill, Hackensack, and New Brunswick to better serve our clients.